These are the questions we get asked most often about our floors and their features.

 7 – Sunshine

 It’s thrilling to see the sun illuminating a wood floor, filling the room with natural light and warmth.
 Sunlight will naturally help the wood’s colour to mellow, so be aware of this and move rugs, mats and furniture regularly to ensure an even maturing of colour.
-Dark woods like Walnut are more susceptible to fading, which is worth considering when the flooring is chosen.
+Dark woods like Walnut are more susceptible to fading, which is worth considering when you choose your flooring.

 8 – Light cleaning

 Regular sweeping with a soft bristled broom will get rid of dust and rogue bits of grit on the floor.
-A natural wood floor can also be vacuumed – ideally with a soft brush attachment to minimise scratching.
+You can also vacuum a natural wood floor – ideally with a soft brush attachment to minimise scratching.

 9 – Mopping